frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/loan-management/loan.md

 1. Select Loan Application if Loan Application is created against that Applicant.
 All the details in loan application will be automatically fetched in the Loan record.
 1. Select Company.
 1. Enter posting date.
-1. If applicant type is Employee then check "Repay from Salary" if loan will be repaid from salary.
+1. If applicant type is Employee and Currency in Salary Structure assigned to that Employee is same as Company's Default Currency, then check "Repay from Salary" if loan will be repaid from salary.

   <img class="screenshot" alt="Make Loan" src="{{docs_base_url}}/assets/img/loan-management/loan-details.png">